SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 Example use cases for CCA platform software component countersignatures include:

 * An indication of approval for the component, provided by the owner of the CCA platform
-* An indication of approval for the component, provided by a third party auditor
+* An indication of approval for the component, provided by a third-party auditor

 The order of multiple entries within the countersigner ID list may imply a hierarchy.
 The existence and meaning of any such hierarchy is IMPLEMENTATION DEFINED.